phpversions/phpversions.info/README.md

 ## TODO

-- [ ] Improve Design - this is a default Jekyll theme with two massive tables jammed in
+- [ ] Automate as many hosts as possible with [phparse](https://github.com/philsturgeon/phparse)
-- [ ] Everything Else
+- [ ] Rebuild so it's not a silly Jekyll site